Better Alternatives to Unhealthy Relating

 “But”-ing

-A form of invalidation, this is responding to what our partner has said with “But…" It is casting aside or discounting, or even objecting to the other’s feelings, point of view, experience, or needs.
-It is making the conversation about our own feelings, point of view, experience or needs.
-It is the opposite of empathy and understanding; The conversation becomes an unproductive series of “Buts…” with neither party feeling heard.
-It is argument as sport.
-The opportunity is to instead always lead non-defensively with empathy and understanding.
-Empathy does not mean we feel the same way; it means we can feel what the other feels.
-Voicing understanding does not mean that we agree; it means that we listened.
+A common form of invalidation, this is responding to what our partner has said with “But…" It is casting aside, or discounting, or objecting to the other’s feelings, point of view, experience, or needs.
+It is the opposite of empathy and understanding.
+It is dismissing and replacing their thoughts or point of view with our own.
+They likely will do the same in return, the conversation devolving into a series of “Buts…” with neither party reflection understanding and thus neither feeling heard.
+It is argument as sport, as if the relationship will benefit by one party winning and the other being defeated.

 Triangulation